emiago/gophone/README.md

 If you want to keep project future development you can [sponzor it](https://github.com/sponsors/emiago) same as other projects in repo.
 In return you will also get some special features fully unblocked and prompt-free.
-In this case please contact additionally on [mail](mailto:emirfreelance91@gmail.com) with subject GOPHONE SUPPORT or similar, and you will receive instructions/build.
+In this case please contact additionally on [mail](mailto:emirfreelance91@gmail.com) with subject GOPHONE SUPPORT or similar, and you will receive further instructions/build.

 In future we are looking this to be more automated process.